babar-raza/package-descriptions/aspose.cloud/activestate/Aspose.Cells Cloud SDK for Perl.md

-# Perl REST API for Spreadsheet Processing in Cloud
+# Perl SDK for Spreadsheet Processing in Cloud

 This Cloud SDK enhances your Perl cloud-based apps to [process & manipulate Microsoft Excel spreadsheets](https://products.aspose.cloud/cells/perl) in the cloud, without MS Office.